brendano/stanford_corenlp_pywrapper/README.md

     with `./build.sh`.

 * If you want to run multiple instances on the same machine, make sure each SockWrap instance has a unique port number.
-(TOCONSIDER: use a different mechanism that doesn't require port numbers.)
+(Future todo: we should implement a different mechanism that doesn't require port numbers.)

 ## Testing